geraldb/talks/blockchain.md

 For adding a block to the chain you get a reward!
 You get 25 Bitcoin! (†)

-Bitcoin adds a block every twenty minutes.
+Bitcoin adds a block every ten minutes.

 (†) The reward gets halfed.
 In Sep'17 you'll get 12.5 Bitcoin.